 Ruins of St. Paul’s Hill

-Another piece of Portuguese and Dutch history, the ruins of the church have been made as a tourist attraction in Malacca.
-Tombstones and a statue of the St. Francis Xavier damaged during the war during the 17th century.
+Another piece of Portuguese and Dutch history, the ruins of the church have been made a tourist attraction in Malacca.
+Tombstones and a statue of the St. Francis Xavier damaged during the war in the 17th century.